 Their vision for the beer sticks close to their homebrewing roots.
 “We aim to create classically styled craft beer that is executed well,” says Babyak.
 “We are about malt and hops.
 Not saying we won’t use experimental adjuncts, but that is not what we are about.
 We are not worried about throwing a bunch of spices in.
 We want to produce traditional beer.
 None of us are afraid to do things the hard way.”

 They are also trying to carve their own niche in Regina’s beer scene.
 “We looked at the market and tried to see where the holes are” says Freeman.
 They don’t see local operations like Bushwakker and Rebellion as competitors, and so want to find a way to co-exist alongside them.

 As for the beer themselves, for now they have landed on four beer to focus on, with seasonals coming in the future.
-Their core line-up includes: a Red IPA, “hoppy but not too light or too dark”; a White IPA, “we wanted something that your girlfriend would like as well as craft drinkers”; a Chocolate Stout, “a darker beer but we didn’t want it to be too roasty or have too much coffee”; and their most recent, a Pale Ale, which is “something approachable for the average beer drinker”.
+Their core line-up includes: a Red IPA, “hoppy but not too light or too dark”; a White IPA, “we wanted something that the occasional beer drinker would like as well as craft drinkers”; a Chocolate Stout, “a darker beer but we didn’t want it to be too roasty or have too much coffee”; and their most recent, a Pale Ale, which is “something approachable for the average beer drinker”.

 They have also just released their first attempt at a Blonde Ale.
 They are not sure if it will join the others as a regular offering and are waiting on customer reaction to decide.